 Our conviction has always been that ICT integration should be a minimum requirement in the different service verticals across the world.
 The ICT sector in Uganda is growing and as such the desire for the qualified workforce is bigger than ever before.

 Information and Communication Technology (ICT) is increasingly having a pervasive role and presence in the various systems as it continues to shape all aspects of our lives.
 Numerous reform projects have been in place aiming to infuse ICT across various systems; education, health, agriculture etc. For instance; teachers are widely believed to be the key agents of any educational change!
 Accordingly, the Jordanian Ministry of Education adopted several ICT training courses aiming to prepare teachers to integrate ICT effectively across the curriculum.

 According to Uganda Communications Communication statistics, over 60% of Ugandans have access to mobile phones, with an estimate of 11 million internet users.
 Ugandans are beginning to discover and learn that there are more uses of the phone than basic call and messaging functions.
 The demand for relevant applications is growing by the day from both the individuals and organizations.
 In addition, the environment is right and it’s time to become relevant in this part of the world.

-For ICT to play a significant role in the development of this country we must have the appropriate workforce that has the right mindset, skill set and tool set to develop appropriate solutions for the different sectors of the economy.
+For ICT to play a significant role in the development of this country we must have the appropriate workforce that has the right mindset, skill set, and toolset to develop appropriate solutions for the different sectors of the economy.
 The program will challenge the students to see ICT beyond the writing code and building basic networks i.e. project management, UI/UX specialists, and business analysts among others.
-Within the six months we believe students will build significant interest into different verticals within the software development industry.
+Within the six months we believe students will build significant interest in different verticals within the software development industry.